-Contributed by Joseph Law Firm client Johana Mejias-Beck:
+Contributed by Joseph & Hall P.C. client Johana Mejias-Beck:

 We moved to the United States of America to have a life that our home country of Venezuela could not provide.
 The political instability, political coercion, the violence, and constant insecurity was something my parents did not want for their two young daughters.
 They made the decision of leaving everything they knew, a large extended family, without knowledge of the language, and without any money to come to the land of opportunities and freedom.